wee-slack/wee-slack/README.md

 In cursor mode, the `M` key achieves the same result (memo: the default for weechat is to paste the message with `m`, `M` simply copies the id).
 In addition, `R` will prepare a `/reply id` and `D` will delete the message (provided it’s yours).
+`T` will open the thread associated to a message, equivalent to `/thread id`

 Please see weechat’s documentation about [how to use the cursor mode](https://weechat.org/files/doc/stable/weechat_user.en.html#key_bindings_cursor_context) or [adapt the bindings](https://weechat.org/files/doc/stable/weechat_user.en.html#command_weechat_key) to your preference.